aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-transparency/add-transparent-object/_index.md

 ---
-title: How to Create Transparent XPS Object in Java with Aspose.Page
+title: Create a Transparent XPS Object in Java with Aspose.Page Java API
 linktitle: Add Transparent Object in Java XPS
 second_title: Aspose.Page Java API
-description: Learn how to create transparent XPS object in Java using Aspose.Page.
-Step‑by‑step guide for adding transparency to XPS documents with stunning visual effects.
+description: Learn how to create a transparent XPS object in Java using the Aspose.Page Java API.
+This step‑by‑step guide shows how to add transparency to XPS documents with stunning visual effects.
 weight: 10
 url: /java/xps-transparency/add-transparent-object/
 date: 2026-06-04